 Many of today’s ethical, legal, and social issues pertaining robotics and AI are not specific to a particular country, culture, or social groups.
 But the discussion of ethics surrounding the design, deployment, and use of robots and AI today remain limited by international, cultural and disciplinary boundaries.

 Just like how the web has allowed us to produce and maintain contents of Wikipedia and software designs of Linux by means of mass collaboration, ORI is experimenting with the idea that roboethics/AI ethics discussions and robot/AI designs can benefit from the power of mass collaboration as well.
 By creating a web space where policy makers, engineers/designers, and users and other stakeholders of the technology can freely share and access roboethics/AI ethics related contents, we hope to accelerate roboethics and AI ethics discussions and inform robot/AI designs.

 We first presented our idea at the We Robot 2012 conference:

 Don’t want to read the whole paper?
 Check out our presentation from the conference instead. http://tinyurl.com/openroboethics.

-The project is still taking its baby steps.
-But we’d like to hear your thoughts on Open Roboethics.
-Please feel free to contact AJung (email: email@example.com, twitter:@OpenRoboethics) to send us your feedback.
+We’d like to hear your thoughts on Open Roboethics and AI ethics.
+Please feel free to contact AJung (email: firstname.lastname@example.org, twitter:@OpenRoboethics) to send us your feedback.